Interested in building a blockchain social media platform for bloggers?

 In the last year alone, we have helped create a cryptocurrency, helped blockchain companies write their white papers for their ICO, and developed numerous blockchain use cases for a variety of ecosystems.

 Initially, Bitcoin, the application that pioneered blockchain technology was open source.
-While a huge number of blockchain applications remain so, more and more companies are developing their own apps which are privately owned.
+While a huge number of blockchain systems remain so, more and more companies are developing their own apps which are privately owned.